-Cornell University’s Division of Plant Pathology and Plant-Microbe Biology offers an internship program we call the Summer Research Scholars Program.
-This Research Experience for Undergraduates (REU) is based at Cornell's New York State Agricultural Experiment Station in Geneva, a world-class research and outreach center focused on science relevant to the most critical issues facing agriculture today.
+Cornell University’s Division of Plant Pathology and Plant-Microbe Biology offers an internship program we call the Summer Research Scholars Program based at Cornell's Agricultural Experiment Station in Geneva.
 Undergraduate students can participate in exciting research projects within the discipline of plant pathology and plant-microbe biology.
-Student interns work with faculty, graduate students, post-docs, and visiting scientists from all over the world on a variety of exciting laboratory- and field-based projects, and receive a stipend, housing, and travel assistance.
+Student interns work with scientists from all over the world on a variety of exciting laboratory- and field-based projects, and receive a stipend, housing, and travel assistance.

 The University of Georgia College of Agricultural and Environmental Sciences (CAES) Young Scholars Internship Program targets talented high school students who show a high aptitude in math- and science-related subjects.
 Selected summer interns work side-by-side with CAES researchers for six weeks, and are paid a salary for up to 40 hours of work per week.

 The Undergraduate Creative Activities and Research Experiences (UCARE) Program at University of Nebraska-Lincoln, funded by the Pepsi Endowment, supports opportunities for undergraduates to work alongside faculty members and directly participate in the campus's research or creative activities.
 Undergraduates may apply for UCARE awards to incorporate a research or creative experience into their undergraduate education.
 The awards provide funds for the students’ salaries, expenses and supplies.
 The Plant Pathology Department participates in the UCARE program.

 North Carolina State University offers the Kelman Scholars Undergraduate Research Internship Program in Plant Pathology.
 The program honors the memory of Dr. Arthur Kelman—a preeminent plant pathologist and renowned teacher and mentor.
 The Kelman Scholars is a Research Experience for Undergraduates (REU) that offers a generous stipend (in Summer) and the opportunity to present research results in the NCSU Undergraduate Research Symposium.
 Applicants must be U.S. residents.
 While opportunities for Kelman Scholar research are available during Fall and Spring semesters, the primary internship program consists of a 10-week Summer research opportunity in NCSU Plant Pathology.